pingcap/docs-cn/ticdc/ticdc-avro-protocol.md

 ## DDL events and schema changes

 Avro does not generate DDL events downstream.
 It checks whether a schema changes each time a DML event occurs.
 If a schema changes, Avro generates a new schema and registers it with the Schema Registry.
 If the schema change does not pass the compatibility check, the registration fails.
-Avro does not resolve any schema compatibility issues.
+TiCDC does not resolve any schema compatibility issues.

 Note that, even if a schema change passes the compatibility check and a new version is registered, the data producers and consumers still need to perform an upgrade to ensure normal running of the system.